-Health & Safety Management System according to ISO 45001 standard in ACL in 2023.
+Health & Safety Management System according to ISO 45001 standard in Cavenago plant in 2023.
+All Italian plants are ISO 45001 certified.

+As provided by law, in the Italian sites health and safety topics are subject to the direct and structured involvement of different functions at all levels of the Company's organisational chart: specific competences and responsibilities over the application of safety procedures are attributed to them and updated through regular training sessions.
+Risk assessment is at the core of H&S management: in full compliance with local laws, health and safety managers, or equivalent, hold inspections and consult employees in order to anticipate risks, assess them and propose all the necessary prevention efforts.
 The same procedure has been implemented as far as work-related injuries are concerned.
 As regards health and safety issues, employees can also count on their representative, one for each of the Italian sites, who attends regular internal meetings with management.
-Furthermore, integration with the unions on this issue actively helps prevent any whistleblowing-related repercussions on health and safety matters.
+Furthermore, integration with the unions on this issue actively helps prevent any whistleblowingrelated repercussions on health and safety matters.
 As required by law, the H&S procedure requires a doctor to be present in each Italian plant.

 The Zhongshan plant relies on a legally certified third party to take care of occupational assessments concerning H&S risks.
 On an annual basis, consultants release a risk assessment report: this is fundamentally important for the identification of potentially dangerous situations, and the consequent drafting of mitigation and prevention measures.
-Together with daily monitoring of employees' health and safety and the presence of a doctor onsite, CEME China provides important on-the-job H&S training to its people.
+Together with daily monitoring of employees' health and safety and the presence of a doctor onsite, CEME China provides important onthe-job H&S training to its people.